Mount Emei

 Mount Emei (O2-mei2 shan1), alternatively Mount Omei, is a 3099 m mountain in Sichuan Province, China, and is the highest of the Four Sacred Buddhist Mountains of China.
 Mount Emei sits at the western rim of the Sichuan Basin.
 The mountains west of it are known as Daxiangling.

 A large surrounding area of countryside is geologically known as the Permian Emeishan Large Igneous Province, a large igneous province generated by the Emeishan Traps volcanic eruptions during the Permian Period.

 Administratively, Mount Emei is located near the county-level city of the same name (Emeishan City), which is in turn part of the prefecture-level city of Leshan.
 It was made a UNESCO World Heritage Site in 1996.

 Name

-Emei in Chinese means "moth-browed".
+Emei in Chinese means "towering eyebrows".

 Relevance to Buddhism

 Chinese people offer burning sandalwood near the mountain to send their "prayers to heaven".

 As a sacred mountain

 Mount Emei is one of the Four Sacred Buddhist Mountains of China, and is traditionally regarded as the bodhimaṇḍa, or place of enlightenment, of the Bodhisattva Puxian (普賢菩薩; Samantabhadra).

-Sources of the 16th and 17th centuries allude to the practice of martial arts in the monasteries of Mount Emei, which made the earliest extant reference to the Shaolin Monastery as the place of origin of Chinese martial arts.
+Historical documents from the 16th and 17th centuries allude to the practice of martial arts in the monasteries of Mount Emei.
+These documents contain the earliest surviving reference to the Shaolin Monastery as the place of origin of Chinese martial arts.

 Chinese Buddhist pilgrims regularly travel to the mountain.